nemairy/chatop/README.md

 # Chatop

 Chatop is a Spring Boot-based REST API for managing rental listings, user authentication, and file uploads.
-It uses MySQL for data persistence and supports OAuth2 login via GitHub.
-The project includes JWT-based security and Swagger/OpenAPI documentation.
+It uses MySQL for data persistence and supports JWT-based security and Swagger/OpenAPI documentation.

 ## Features
 - User registration and authentication (JWT)
-- OAuth2 login with GitHub
 - CRUD operations for rental listings
 - File upload support (images)
 - API documentation with Swagger UI